mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/QueryParadigms.md

 ### Resetting State

-It's also possible to reset the entire `State` on a `QueryStore` via the `reset` method.
+It's also possible to reset the entire `State` on a `QueryStore` via ``QueryStore/reset(using:)``.
 When doing this, the store calls out to the `State` to reset itself, which is represented via a `reset` requirement on `QueryStateProtocol`.
 When implementing this protocol, you generally will cancel all active tasks on the state, and then reset all of the values.

 ```swift
 struct RecursiveQueryState<Value: RecursiveValue>: QueryStateProtocol {